25th August SEND SPAACE on NTS

 Time Alone Together will be a week-long research program located onsite at Can Serrat and within the surrounding landscape.
 Five artists working in sound and moving image will work collectively, exploring collaborative production with a focus on providing physical, visual, and sonic experiences.

-The five artists invited from the UK are Natasha Cox and Jaime Hudson plus Rob Shuttz, Isobel Mei, and Penny Klein.
+The five artists invited from the UK are Natasha Cox and Jamie Hudson plus Rob Shuttz, Isobel Taylor, and Penny Klein.

 More info to follow.